MorningDrunk/sociopedia/server/readme.md

 > nodemon
 >
 > > _nodemon_ is used to as a live server, it automatically restarts the node application when file changes are made.
+>
+> express
+>
+> > _express_ is a node js web application framework that provides broad features for building web and mobile applications.